Eptagone/vite-encore-plugin/README.md

 }
 ```

-If your're importing local controllers, your `bootstrap.js` probably looks like this:
+If you're importing local controllers, your old `bootstrap.js` probably looks like this:

 ```js
 // bootstrap.js